EyupBEY/SURover/README(5-).md

 -------------------------------------------------------------------------------------------
 # https://wiki.ros.org/ROS/Tutorials/UnderstandingServicesParams

+## rosservice
 ROS Services are another way that nodes can communicate with each other.
 Services allow nodes to send a request and receive a response.

 > rosservice list                   print information about active services
 > rosservice type [service]         print service type
     > rosservice type /clear
         std_srvs/Empty : Means it is empty service. it takes no arguments (i.e. it sends no data when making a request and receives no data when receiving a response)
+    > rosservice type /spawn | rossrv show
+    > rosservice call /spawn 2 2 0.2 "optionalNameSection"    creates a new turtle at given location and orientation
 > rosservice call [service] [args]  call the service with the provided args
     > rosservice call /clear
         It clears the turtlesim screen